List of Fullmetal Alchemist characters: Isaac McDougal

 Isaac McDougal (Isaac The Freezer) is a character exclusive to Fullmetal Alchemist: Brotherhood, better known as the Ice Alchemist.
 He is a former member of the Amestrian State Military until he deserted the army after the Ishval Civil War.
 He has been working with the anti-establishment ever since, planning to use a Philosopher's Stone to destroy central command and King Bradley, whom he believes to be a war criminal.
-However, the Elrics, Alex Louis Armstrong, and Roy Mustang manage to defeat him and prevent this.
+However, his plans are thwarted when the Elric brothers, Alex Louis Armstrong, and Roy Mustang manage to defeat him.
 He manages to escape, but King Bradley intercepts him.
-McDougal tries to kill him using ice weapons made from his own body, but he's no match for Bradley.
+McDougal gleefully tries to kill him using ice weapons made from his own blood, only to be immediately killed before he could land a hit.
 After his death, Edward eventually realizes that McDougal, like Hughes, was aware of Father's plans to consume Amestris and briefly regrets not listening to him.

 Isaac McDougal is voiced by Kōichi Yamadera in Japanese and Bryan Massey in English.